chauff/cse1500-web-transcripts/Lecture-http.md

 In this manner, different HTTP requests can be tied together into a single **logical session**: the server is aware which requests are coming from the same user through the ID inside the fat URLs.

-Let's look at this concept one more time, based on the following toy example:
+Let's look at this concept one more time, based on the following toy example :point_down: :

 ![Fat URL toy example](img/L1-fatURLs.png)

-On the left you see a shop web site, consisting of the entry page `my-shop.nl` and two other pages, one for books and one for gifts.
+On the left :point_up: you see a shop web site, consisting of the entry page `my-shop.nl` and two other pages, one for books and one for gifts.
 The entry page links to both of those pages.
 These URLs do not contain a fat element.
 The first time a user requests the entry page `my-shop.nl`, the server recognizes the lack of an identifier in the URL and generates one.
 Specifically for that user, it also rewrites the HTML of the entry page: its hyperlinks now contain the unique ID.
 The server then redirects the user to `my-shop.nl/43233` and serves the changed HTML content.
 In this manner, as long as the user browses through the shop, the user remains authenticated to the server.
 This authenticaion approach is still to weak though as the user can simply navigate to `my-shop.nl` again and to receive a new unique identifier.

 **Fat URLs have issues**: